The Energy Complexity of Diameter and Minimum Cut Computation in Bounded-Genus Networks: Diameter

-Some of the above definitions are undefined when $|C(u)|$ is too small.
+In the above definitions, ties can be broken arbitrarily if there are multiple choices.
+Some of the above definitions become undefined when $|C(u)|$ is too small.
 For example, if $|C(u)| = 1$, then $A_2[u]$ and $a_2[u]$ are undefined.
-In such a case, we set these parameters to their default values: zero for numerical parameter (e.g., $a_2[u]= 0$), and empty set for vertex set parameter ($A_2[u] = \emptyset$).
-It is also possible that there are multiple choices of a parameter, and we may break ties arbitrarily.
+In such a case, we set these parameters to their default values: zero or an empty set.
+For example, if $|C(u)| = 1$, then we set $A_2[u] = \emptyset$ and $a_2[u] = 0$.